Luv2C0d3/funascii/README.md

   )

 ```

-As can be seen above, even though this version uses standard syntax, but it does so in an imperative way where the `display` call is done as part of the final tree walk step of the input s-expression.
+It's interesting to observe that even though this version uses standard syntax, it does so in an imperative way where the `display` call is done as part of the final tree walk step of the input s-expression.

-## Fourth step: Rolling your sleeves, an interpreter with simple functional lisp-y racket
+## One more: An interpreter with simple functional schemy racket
 This final step is similar to the previous one, just more functional in that it composes the result as the output of functions and has a single print statement at the end.

 **The files for this language are**: